dd32/td-gh-ex/readme.txt

 * Fixed add_image_scripts.js
 * Stored all theme options variables in a global variable and used it instead of get_option.
 * Change stylesheet URL to get_stylesheet_uri()
-* Added catchbox.pot file to make theme translation ready
+* Added simplecatch.pot file to make theme translation ready

 Version 1.3.5
 * Changed theme options user interface design.